dylanagreen/chrysaora/README.md

 Deep learning is done using [arraymancer](https://github.com/mratsim/Arraymancer), which is the only dependency outside the Nim standard library.

 ### Building
-Chrysaora requires the most recent development version of Nim, as it requires features not present in the most recent stable version (0.19.6).
+Chrysaora requires a minimum Nim version of 0.20.0.
 With Nim (and arraymancer) installed, building Chrysaora is as simple as:

 ```
-nim c -d:release src/main.nim
+nim c -d:danger src/main.nim
 ```

 ## Features